10 Facts You Should Know about Your VA home loan!

 2. Use your benefit more than once

 It is not a onetime use and you are done, one of the bigger misconceptions.
-You have a total entitlement of $484,350 in El Paso.
-Amount can differ based on location.
-You can use it as many times as you have eligibility.
-Here’s a few examples.
+You have, in most areas, a total entitlement of $484,350 unless you have full eligibility, meaning you have not used it for paid off the one you had or refinanced to a different type of loan, in which case under the new 2020 guidelines, is not limit on your primary home purchase.
+Amount can differ based on location, check your county here https://militarybenefits.info/va-loan-limits-by-county/.
+You can use it as many times as you have eligibility, the caps listed still apply when buying other homes.
+Here are a few examples.

 Assume you purchased a home with a VA loan.
 However now, you have outgrown it, or you want to down size.
 When you sell the home, and pay off the VA loan completely, you can re-use your benefit to buy another home.
 Your entitlement is restored in full.